 I was a bit of a 'tearaway' and often referred to as 'the class clown' in my school days, and I like to think I have fully carried that baton through into adult life.
 I lived with my mum, dad and sister in a normal house, in a normal street, in a normal rural town.
 My parents didn’t really have an influence too much on my music career, other than supplying the tools (decks and mixer) and the love and support to do what I wanted.
 They are great parents and I like to think I am who I am and where I am because of them always encouraging me to do what I wanted.

 The first type of music that I was really properly into was electronic/dance/rave music.
-I got into the music and drug culture fairly early (12 years old) because a lot my mates’ older brothers were going to raves and had decks and whatnot.
+I got into the electronic music culture fairly early (12 years old) because a lot my mates’ older brothers were going to raves and had decks and whatnot.
 I got my first set of decks (JB Systems Disco 2000 belt drive turntables and a Kam Made2Fade 25 mixer) at Christmas in 1992/93 and was immediately hooked.
 A load of mates and I would get the bus into Bristol on a Saturday and go to Time Is Right and Replay Records and buy records on labels like Moving Shadow, Formation, Reinforced, Hectic, Slammin Vinyl etc. and then go back to our home town.
-I had my decks and system set up in my garage so we would smoke pot, do acid, speed and all manner of other stuff which I won’t mention and play records.
+I had my decks and system set up in my garage so we would always play records in there.

 My first rave experiences were parties like Death Row Techno @ The Depot in Bristol, Evolution which was a 14 and over rave at The Sanctuary in Milton Keynes and Dreamscape (also at The Sanctuary, ‘the original sweatbox’).
 My favourite DJs were Ellis Dee, Easygroove, Trevor Rockliffe, Carl Cox to name but a few and we used to get off our knackers and have a lovely time.
 Towards the end of 1994/early 1995, hardcore was getting cheesy and jungle was becoming drum & bass.
 Our allegiances switched to house and techno and the love affair with becoming a professional DJ really started then.
 We used to go to Lakota in Bristol every Friday and Saturday.
 Friday was techno (Daz Saund, Colin Dale, Carl Cox, Colin Faver, Tasha Killer Pussies, Mrs Wood etc.) and Saturday was house (Jon Pleased Wimmin, Farley Jackmaster Funk, John Kelly, Jon Da Silva etc.) - and it was the best place on the planet.
 It was the real beginning of my obsession with dance music and becoming a DJ.